Poco-poco

 Poco-poco or Poco poco is a popular line dance from North Maluku province in Indonesia.

 The Poco-poco dance became popular in early 1998.
-In the beginning, the Poco-Poco dance was only an environment known for its emotional closeness with family, relatives, and relatives in North Maluku.
+At first, the Poco-Poco dance was only an environment known for its emotional closeness with family, relatives, and relatives in North Maluku.
 This dance is accompanied by a song from North Maluku which is also titled poco-poco.
 The poco-poco song was composed by a native Indonesian Ternate songwriter named Arie Sapulette and sung by a famous singer at the time named Yopie Latul.
 The Poco-Poco dance has found its place in the hearts of the Indonesian people.
-Since its release, the song and/or accompanying dance has made its way into weddings, family gatherings, and other gatherings of Indonesian people.
+Since its release, the song and/or accompanying dance have made their way into weddings, family gatherings, and other gatherings of Indonesian people.

 History

 The origins of Poco-poco are heavily contested, with multiple competing claims, both within Indonesia and internationally.